soostdijck/RUDE/docs/printing.md

 Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
 TPU shrinkage should be 99.8-100% and for ABS shrinkage 99.3-99.5%.

+Files in STEP folder are modified from original Robak v2.2.
+Files in STL folder haven't changed.

 ## ABS/ASA/Nylon/PC
 Part | Number | Support
 --- | --- | ---